jraniero/RepData_PeerAssessment1/PA1_template.md

        type="l",
        xlab="minute interval",
        ylab="mean number of steps",
-       main="Mean number of steps per interval and type of day", axis.padding=2
+       main="Mean number of steps per interval and type of day" )
-       )
 ```

 ![](PA1_template_files/figure-html/unnamed-chunk-11-1.png)<!-- -->

+We do observe that average steps on weekdays peak on the morning and here and there on the afternoon.
+However on weekends, there are numerous peaks of activity throughout the day